rails/rails/guides/source/upgrading_ruby_on_rails.md

 * In Rails 4.0, precompiling assets no longer automatically copies non-JS/CSS assets from `vendor/assets` and `lib/assets`.
 Rails application and engine developers should put these assets in `app/assets` or configure `config.assets.precompile`.

-* In Rails 4.0, a rescuable exception `ActionController::UnknownFormat` is raised when Rails doesn't know what to do with the request format, rather than responding with a head :not_acceptable (406).
+* In Rails 4.0, `ActionController::UnknownFormat` is raised when the action doesn't handle the request format.
+By default, the exception is handled by responding with 406 Not Acceptable, but you can override that now.
+In Rails 3, 406 Not Acceptable was always returned.
+No overrides.

-* In Rails 4.0 a generic rescuable exception `ActionDispatch::ParamsParser::ParseError` is raised when `ParamsParser` fails parsing request params.
-You will want to rescue from this generic exception instead of `MultiJson::DecodeError`, for example.
+* In Rails 4.0, a generic `ActionDispatch::ParamsParser::ParseError` exception is raised when `ParamsParser` fails to parse request params.
+You will want to rescue this exception instead of the low-level `MultiJson::DecodeError`, for example.

-* In Rails 4.0, `SCRIPT_NAME` is properly handled for mounted apps and engines.
-One caveat of the fix is that you should *not* set
-`default_url_options[:script_name]` explicitly if your server already passes correct `SCRIPT_NAME` to rack env.

 * Rails 4.0 deprecated `ActionController::Integration` in favor of `ActionDispatch::Integration`.
 * Rails 4.0 deprecated `ActionController::IntegrationTest` in favor of `ActionDispatch::IntegrationTest`.